pawelp0499/football-prediction-model/README.md

 # Multinomial Logistic Regression Model to predict football outcomes
-**[In Progress]** Multinomial logistic regression model for predicting the outcomes of football matches developed in R
+Multinomial logistic regression model for predicting the outcomes of football matches developed in R

 ### Purpose of Project